Agentic AI Security Reference Architecture (AAI-S RA)

 Mapping to deployment shapes

-The architecture is invariant across deployment shapes; the populated controls differ.
-The table below specifies which planes are exercised, and which controls are load-bearing, for each common shape.
+The six-plane structure applies to every deployment shape; the active controls and their relative weight differ by shape.
+The table below specifies which planes are exercised and which controls are load-bearing for each shape.

 Deployment shapeIdentityControlRuntimeEgressDataObservability